-A pneumothorax develops when air as the result of disease or injury enters the pleural space, resulting in the loss of negative pressure between the two pleural membranes.
-This loss of negative pressure leads to the partial or complete collapse of the lung.
-Pneumothorax is classified as spontaneous (e.g., by rupture of a subpleural bleb or diseased lung), traumatic, or iatrogenic.
-Each type can lead to a tension pneumothorax, which is a life-threatening variant of pneumothorax.
-Patients with pneumothorax present with sudden-onset dyspnea, ipsilateral chest pain, diminished breath sounds, and hyperresonant percussion on the affected side.
-A tension pneumothorax additionally presents with distended neck veins, tracheal deviation, and hemodynamic instability.
-Both should be suspected on clinical evaluation.
-While a tension pneumothorax requires immediate chest decompression, a chest x-ray may be considered to confirm the diagnosis in a stable patient.
-Small pneumothoraces may resorb spontaneously, but treatment of larger defects usually requires placement of a chest tube to re-establish the negative pressure within the pleural space.
+Pneumothorax develops when air enters the pleural space as the result of disease or injury.
+This leads to a loss of negative pressure between the two pleural membranes, which can result in the partial or complete collapse of the lung.
+Pneumothorax is classified as spontaneous or traumatic.
+Spontaneous pneumothorax can be further classified as primary (i.e., no underlying lung disease) or secondary (i.e., due to underlying lung disease).
+Any type of pneumothorax can progress to tension pneumothorax, which is a life-threatening variant of pneumothorax.
+Patients with pneumothorax usually present with sudden-onset dyspnea, ipsilateral chest pain, diminished breath sounds, and hyper-resonant percussion on the affected side.
+Tension pneumothorax further manifests with distended neck veins, tracheal deviation, and hemodynamic instability.
+There should be a high index of suspicion for both conditions on clinical evaluation.
+Unstable patients with tension pneumothorax require immediate needle decompression.
+Chest x-ray may be used to confirm the diagnosis in stable patients.
+Small pneumothoraces may resorb spontaneously, but larger defects usually require placement of a chest tube.

-- A pneumothorax is a collection of air within the pleural space in between the lung (visceral pleura) and the chest wall (parietal pleura) that can lead to partial or complete pulmonary collapse.
+- Pneumothorax: a collection of air within the pleural space between the lung (visceral pleura) and the chest wall (parietal pleura) that can lead to partial or complete pulmonary collapse.
+May be classified as:

-- Tension pneumothorax: life-threatening variant of pneumothorax characterized by progressively increasing pressures within the chest and cardiorespiratory compromise
+- Tension pneumothorax: a life-threatening variant of pneumothorax characterized by progressively increasing pressure within the chest and cardiorespiratory compromise

 - Primary (idiopathic or simple pneumothorax)

-- Traumatic pneumothorax: blunt (e.g., motor vehicle accident with impact of thorax onto the steering wheel or rib fracture) or penetrating (e.g., gunshot) injury
+- Blunt trauma (e.g., motor vehicle accident in which the thorax hits the steering wheel or rib fracture occurs)

-- Iatrogenic pneumothorax: Mechanical ventilation (Mechanical ventilation with high PEEP may result in barotrauma); , thoracocentesis; , central venous catheter placement, or bronchoscopy
+- Iatrogenic pneumothorax: mechanical ventilation with high PEEP (barotrauma), thoracocentesis, central venous catheter placement, bronchoscopy, lung biopsy

 - Closed pneumothorax: air enters through a hole in the lung (e.g., following blunt trauma)